Monotropism

 • Theory Vs Trait

-Originally a Twitter thread.
-I want to talk a bit about Monotropism as a theory of autism vs. monotropism as a cognitive trait.
+(originally a Twitter thread, posted by Fergus Murray) I want to talk a bit about Monotropism as a theory of autism vs. monotropism as a cognitive trait.
 The first thing to say is that it was always both: the trait was identified because it seemed to explain so much about autistic experience.
-Dinah Murray (that’s my mum) started thinking…
+Dinah Murray (that’s…

 • Audio: podcasts etc.